mikejwhitehead/PSConnectWise/Readme.md

     - **_Not Implemented Yet_**
   - `Update-CWServiceTicket`
     - **_Not Implemented Yet_**

+- ConnectWise Service Boards
+  - `Get-CWServiceBoard`
+    - **Use Case**: Gets board(s) via the board number, array of board numbers, or query.
+    - **Features**
+      - Request for specific CW board fields (ie id, summary, etc).
+      - Accepted board ids via the pipe.

 #Other
+- There is no module manifest until initial v1.0.0 milestones are meet.
 - The *pester* Directory Stores the Unit Test Scripts
   - See [Readme](https://github.com/sgtoj/ConnectWisePSModule/tree/master/pester)
 - [Documented Architecture](https://github.com/sgtoj/ConnectWisePSModule/blob/master/doc/ClassArchitectures.md) of the Dependent PS Classes